sschuhmi/sschuhmi.github.io/_posts/2024-10-06-PredictingFootballResults.md

 While the results presented in the previous section show that optimized Multi-Output Regressors which use advanced algorithms like Ridge or SVD help to significantly improve the prediction accuracy, it has to be mentioned that there is still a large optimization potential, considering that the best accuracy was only slightly above 50%.

 However, regarding that the data set consisted only of 120 out of the 3500 matches from open data (and the whole StatsBomb data comprises even much more than those matches!), it is obvious that there exists a large potential by increasing the training set for the ML predictors.

 Futhermore, we only used a quantitative approach by simply counting the number of events per event type.
 As there is also qualitative information included in the data (i.e, different results of the event types), this data could additionally be used to have an even more fine-grained feature set to further improve prediction accuracies.

+Taking into account the timely manner and sequence in which specific events occur may also help to further increase the performance of the classifiers, but additionally increase the complexity of the model, making it much more time and resource consuming.
+Thus, one has to consider if maximum accuracy should be aspired under each circumstances without considering consumption costs of the data processings and calculations.

 # Acknowledges